-One hour from Athens, the island of Kea remains a local secret – an Athenian weekend hangout and summer hideaway where people mark their patch with a second home and a speedboat.
-You can reach the island from the lesser known port of Lavrio in the very southeast of Attica (Greater Athens) – a port that’s not as easily accessible or as connected to the scattering of Greece’s islands as the popular ferry hub of Piraeus.
+One hour from Athens, the Greek Island of Kea remains a local secret – an Athenian weekend hangout and summer hideaway where people mark their patch with a second home and a speedboat.
+You can reach the island from the lesser-known port of Lavrio in the very southeast of Attica, Greater Athens – a port that’s not as easily accessible or as connected to the scattering of Greece’s islands as the popular ferry hub of Piraeus.

-The Cyclades Islands are usually defined by laid-back Naxos and Paros, the more bohemian Mykonos and Ios and the picture perfect Santorini.
-Yet not many have heard of the tiny island, but it is the closest Cyclades getaway to the mainland, but one that feels much, much further away.
+The Cyclades Islands are defined by laid-back Naxos and Paros, the more bohemian Mykonos and Ios and the picture-perfect Santorini.
+So, where is Kea?
+Not many people have heard of the tiny island, but it is the closest Cyclades getaway to mainland Greece.
+And one that feels much, much further away.

-Maybe this is what gives Kea (known to locals as Tzia) its untouched charm, coveted by those in the know like a secret garden whose gate is open… if you know where to find it.
+Maybe this is what gives Kea – known to locals as Tzia Island – its natural charm, coveted by those in the know like a secret garden whose gate is open if you know where to find it.

 It sure is deserving of a little more tourism injection, as this Kea travel guide shows.

-“Things need to change,” said Yiannis, a former ship Captain, now souvenir shop owner who lives in the small town of Korissia, where you will find the harbour.
-His shop is only metres away up a small slope, yet it’s clear these backstreets see very few visitors, many of whom choose to stop in the cafes that line the seafront for the typical Greek freddo coffee before moving on.
+“Things need to change,” said Yiannis, a former ship Captain, now souvenir shop owner who lives in the small town of Korissia, where you will find Tzia harbour.
+His shop is only metres away up a slight walking slope, yet it’s clear these backstreets see very few visitors, many of whom choose to stop in the cafes that line the seafront for the typical Greek Freddo coffee before moving on.

 No dotted lines marked a route to enter.